 The Ironman fell in the middle of the group with a 6 of 10 in the maneuverability metric.
 The similar fixed wheel Thule Glide earned a 7, and the swivel wheel Thule Urban Glide earned a 9.

-Pushing and turning the Ironman is somewhat difficult, with tight turns being very difficult as tipping the stroller back makes it prohibitively long.
+Pushing and turning the Ironman is somewhat difficult, with tight turns being challenging as tipping the stroller back makes it prohibitively long.
 However, our test runners feel it is good for smooth flat surfaces with long straightaways.
 Going off-road the stroller didn't perform much better with less tread causing it to struggle somewhat, but it rolls over bumps easily and is good in gravel for short distances.
-This stroller is easy to take up or down curbs, and while the suspension gives it a bounce and forward momentum, a steady hand on the handlebar prevents it from getting out of control.

-This stroller has added comforts such as adjustable suspension, padded sling style seat and padded shoulder straps.
+This stroller has added comforts like adjustable suspension, padded sling style seat, and padded shoulder straps.
 The handlebar is stationary at about 40 inches, and the bar is large in diameter and covered in foam that feels good.
 We think that both passengers and runners will be comfortable using the Ironman.

 Weight and Folded Size

-The Ironman earned a nice score of 7 out of 10 for weight and folded size.
-It is lightest BOB stroller at just over 23 lbs.
-However, its folded size without removing wheels measures at 18,207 cubic inches, making it the largest BOB with wheels attached.
+The Ironman earned a respectable 7 out of 10 for weight and folded size.
+It is lightest BOB stroller at just over 23 lbs, but, its folded size (without removing wheels) measures at 18,207 cubic inches, making it the largest BOB with wheels attached.
 The Thule Glide is lighter by 3 lbs, but bigger by a few cubic inches.
 In essence, trading one measurement for another.

 The Ironman earned a 9 of 10 in this metric, with the Thule Glide earning 10.
-The fabric on the Ironman is a heavy duty canvas that feels durable.
+The fabric on the Ironman is a durable, heavy-duty canvas.
 It has thermo-molded seats and padding with reflective elements for night running.
 The aluminum frame has tight connections, very little flex, and high-quality plastic components that do not bend.
 The overall fit and finish look good with no rough edges on the metal, plastic, or fabric.
 While it lacks the sleek design of the Thule it still has a finished look you'll love to push.